LyricFinancial/integration-guides/documentation/docs/03_Lyric_Snippet/Lyric_Snippet.md

       var lyric;
       lyric = new LyricSnippet(document.getElementById('custom-terms').innerHTML);

+  You can also pass a 2nd parameter for strategy.
+We currently support 2 types of strategies: **syncAutoRedirect** and **syncManualRedirect**.  syncAutoRedirect is used by default.
+See step 5 for how these strategies differ.

 **3) Call confirm() function to display Terms and Conditions that the user will need to agree to before saving their data.**